go-andiamo/aitch/README.md

 Aitch separates **template declaration** from **template rendering**.

-Templates are built once — as plain Go `var`s — and contain no runtime logic.
-Rendering is done later, with context-aware data and **zero allocations**.
+Templates can be declared once — as plain Go `var`s (everything, as far as possible, is prepped for fast output writing) Rendering is done later, with context-aware data and **zero or low allocations**.

 This means you can: